-Popular Edging Choices
+Popular Edging Materials

 - Bendable Strips

 Available in metal, bender board or recycled plastic.
-These are a versatile choice that offers more definition than spade-cut edging.
+These are a versatile landscape edging choice that offers more definition than spade-cut edging.
 Be careful, though: these strips can tend to pop up out of place at times.
 Not only is this unsightly, it’s also potentially hazardous while walking through, or mowing, your yard.

 - Wood Edging